babasaraki/iandow.github.io/_posts/2019-10-04-Deepdive_S3_CORS.md

 s3_client = boto3.client('s3', region_name='us-west-2', config = Config(signature_version = 's3v4',
 ```

-After changing my S3 client to use a region-specific configuration and changing DropzoneJS to use the URL provided in the response from `get_presigned_url()`, my uploads started working reliably in every region.
+My uploads started working reliably in every region after changing the S3 client to use a region-specific configuration and changing DropzoneJS to use the URL provided in the response from `get_presigned_url()`.

 ### Sample code